BenLiu983/Beer_Cluster_Score_Analysis/README.md

-# Beer Popularity Score Analysis based on Sensory Features
+# Beer Popularity Clustering and Score Analysis based on Sensory Features

 # 1. Introduction

 This R&D project is based on a dataset that contains product feature about 310 beer and sensory preference data from 10 customers.
-The complete dataset is from a food company in Canada, and it has been modified.
+The complete dataset is from a food company in Canada, and it has been modified due to NDA.

 # 2. Objectives